+4. Applicability of the Policy

-4. Application of Policy In support of this policy, the University: A. Has established a drug free and alcohol abuse awareness program to inform its faculty, staff, and students about the dangers of drug and alcohol abuse in the workplace, the university's policy of maintaining a drug free workplace and a workplace which prohibits the illicit use of alcohol, available counseling, rehabilitation, or other assistance programs, and the penalties that may be imposed upon employees for drug and alcohol abuse violations.
-B. All faculty, staff, and students will be notified of this policy through appropriate publications and websites.
-A copy of this policy will be available to each student and employee on their request.
-University will notify each university employee and each student that, as a condition of employment, the person, once so employed, must abide by the terms of this policy, and must notify his/her supervisor and the Office of Human Resources of any criminal drug/alcohol statute conviction for a violation occurring in the University.
-C. Will impose sanctions after the disciplinary proceeding, or require the satisfactory participation in a drug abuse assistance or rehabilitation program.
-Sanctions imposed on employees for violation of this policy may include reprimand, reprimand with a warning, suspension of certain rights of the student for a period of up to one year, a reprimand with the deprivation of the right to perform management functions at the university for a period of up to five years, deprivation of the right to pursue academic profession permanently or for a specified period, termination of employment / expulsion from the university, D. Will make a good faith effort to continue to maintain an environment that complies with the drug free workplace and school E. Will conduct a biennial review of its programs to assess their effectiveness, what changes need to be made, and to ensure the uniform application of sanctions to employees and students
+For its endorsement of the Policy , the University: A. Has implemented a drug and alcohol abuse awareness program to communicate the hazards of drug and alcohol abuse in the workplace to the faculty, staff and students, to communicate the University's drug- and alcoholfree work environment policy, , available counseling, rehabilitation and other assistance programs, and penalties that may apply to faculty and staff members for drug-related violations.
+B. This Policy will be communicated to all faculty, staff and students in writing and online..
+A copy of this Policy will be available to every student or employee upon request.
+The University communicates the requirement to follow the Policy as a condition of employment.
+Anyone in employment is required to report to their superior and to the Human Resources Office any criminal drug/alcohol statute conviction for an infringement occurring at the University site.
+C. The University will impose sanctions subsequent to disciplinary proceedings, or require the defaulting staff or faculty member to participate in a drug abuse assistance or rehabilitation program.
+The following sanctions can be imposed on employees for violating this Policy: reprimand; reprimand with a warning; suspension of certain student rights for up to one year; reprimand with withdrawal of the right to be appointed to superior positions at the university for up to five years; withdrawal of the right to engage in an academic profession, permanently or for a specified time; termination of employment / expulsion from the University; D. The University will make every effort in good faith effort to continuously maintain a drug-free environment for work and study; E. Every two years, the University will review its programs to determine their performance and need for improvement if any, and to make sure sanctions are imposed fairly on employees and students

 5. Implementation